 Bob Marley's son Ziggy is producing the currently-in-development biopic about the iconic reggae singer's life with Paramount Pictures.
 Marley helped introduce reggae to mainstream audiences around the globe and helped change the landscape of music before dying of cancer at age 36.

-Most recently, MGM announced it is set to produce a feature biopic on the life of Boy George, the flamboyant and charismatic frontman of the pop band Culture Club.
+MGM will produce a feature biopic on the life of Boy George, the flamboyant and charismatic frontman of the pop band Culture Club.
 Sacha Gervasi ("Anvil: The Story of Anvil") is writing and directing the film that will chart his childhood in a working class Irish family up through his international success as a solo artist.

 "Beautiful" - Carole King